Common collaboration mistakes and how to avoid them

 Collaboration Mistakes and How to Avoid Them

-We no longer have to be physically present in an office when one can seamlessly communicate with others, access documents and information from any device, and share feedback with just a click of the mouse from anywhere in the world.
+We no longer have to be physically present in an office when we can seamlessly communicate with others, access documents and information from any device, and share feedback with just a click of the mouse from anywhere in the world.

 • Setting the right expectations regarding who is supposed to do what